About Us

 Rachel Gross joined the UVa Chemistry program in Fall 2020 as a UVa Origins Interdisciplinary Doctoral Fellow and is investigating the role of environment, especially external ultraviolet radiation, in setting the chemistry of planet forming disks.
 In collaboration with Cathy Dukes Lab in the UVA School of Engineering, Dept. of Materials Science, Rachel (co-supervised by Dr. Jeroen Terwisscha van Scheltinga) have recently built an ice experimental set up for exploring photo and particle driven solid-phase chemistry.

-Amina Diop joined the Cleeves group in Fall 2021.
+Amina Diop joined the Cleeves group in Fall 2021 as a John F. Angle Graduate Fellow.
 She is presently working on using astrochemical models of protoplanetary disks and machine learning techniques to understand the impact of the interplay between chemical and physical processes on CO chemistry.
 In the future, she is planning to use a combination of observations, astrochemical models, and machine learning to constrain accurately key disk properties such as disk masses and C/O ratios.
 She is also part of the ALMA DECO team.
+Amina was awarded a NASA FINESST Fellowship and a SigHPC Fellowship in 2024.

 Amanda Alvarado joined the UVa Chemistry department in Fall 2022 as a Bridge to the Doctorate Fellow.
 She has a Master’s degree in Chemistry from the University of Puerto Rico, where she had previously carried out research on the spectroscopy and mapping of water lines in star formation regions.
-Currently at the Cleeves group, she is modeling the structure of protoplanetary disks in order to explore the relationship between disk morphology and its spectra.
+Currently at the Cleeves group, she is modeling the structure of protoplanetary disks in order to explore the relationship between disk morphology and its spectra, especially for the hydrogen deuteride molecule.
+Amanda is carrying out the modeling necessary for the ASTHROS and POEMM NASA missions.

 Postdoctoral Researchers